-FEES: Class materials are $20.00 for the program and must be paid no later than 30 minutes prior to the start of the first class.
+FEES: (ONLINE ONLY) class materials and book are $10.00 and must be paid prior to the start of the first class.
 Participants can pay by cash or check; make checks payable to Columbia County Extension.

 What are Wisconsin parents saying about the program?